cloudogu/dogu-development-docs/docs/v3/concepts/artifacts_en.md

 ## Templates and the Connection to the Platform

 The Helm chart's templates provide all Kubernetes resources required to make the application runnable on the platform.
 These resources also include Custom Resource Definitions (CRDs) that are provided by Cloudogu and serve as the API for the platform.
-This section describes the individual CRDs in more detail.
+This section describes the individual CRDs for the CES integration in more detail.

 ### AuthRegistration